-The compensation policy, with respect to executives, is to provide a total compensation package comprised of base salary, annual incentive and long-term incentive, and benefit programs.
+The compensation policy with respect to executives, is to provide a total compensation package comprised of base salary, annual incentive and long-term incentive, and benefit programs.
 The terms and administration of the plans by which such forms of compensation are determined (1) are structured and administered in the best interests of the shareholders, (2) are reasonable in comparison to competitive practice, (3) are aligned and vary with corporate performance, and (4) will continue to motivate and reward on the basis of Enova, subsidiary and individual performance.
-The Executive Compensation of all executives, and most specifically, the chairman and president and chief executive officers of Enova and SDG&E, should be "at risk" and based upon the achievement of measurable, superior financial and operational performance.
+The Executive Compensation Committee believes that a significant portion of the total compensation of all executives, and most specifically, the chairman and president and chief executive officers of Enova and SDG&E, should be "at risk" and based upon the achievement of measurable, superior financial and operational performance.